A Beautiful Lawn Doesn’t Happen by Itself.

 There is a motor at the back that powers the blade.
 The motor has a piston that moves up and down inside of it.
 A piston ring is a piece of metal that sits around the piston and helps to seal the engine.
 Sometimes, when the engine gets very hot, the piston ring can become damaged.
 If this happens, then oil can start to leak out of the engine and come out of the exhaust pipe.
 This can cause a lot of pollution and can be dangerous for people nearby.

 Mowing the lawn is a summer tradition, but it’s important to do it safely.
 One hazard to be aware of is oil leaking from the lawn mower exhaust.
 This can happen when the engine oil level is too high and it flows over the exhaust pipe.
 It can also occur if the gasket between the engine and the exhaust pipe becomes damaged.

-The best way to prevent oil leaking from the lawnmower exhaust is to keep the engine oil level as low as possible.
-When you fill-up the mower’s tank, only add enough oil to bring the level up to the “full” mark on the dipstick.
+The best way to prevent oil from leaking from the lawnmower exhaust is to keep the engine oil level as low as possible.
+When you fill up the mower’s tank, only add enough oil to bring the level up to the “full” mark on the dipstick.
 Don’t overfill it, or you could end up with an oil leak.